Health and safety adviser

 In some companies, responsibility for health and safety may be part of another job role such as personnel or facilities management.
 You could also be known as a health and safety coordinator or manager.

-Your typical working hours would be 9am to 5pm, Monday to Friday.
+Typical working hours are 9am to 5pm, Monday to Friday.
 In some industries your hours could be more irregular.
 You may work shifts or be on call in case of emergencies or accidents.

-You would normally be based in an office.
-You could also spend time in other environments like factories, building sites or offshore rigs, depending on the industry you work in.
-In some industries the work could be very physical and you may need to work outside, at heights or in cramped spaces.
+You would normally be based in an office, although you could also spend time in workplaces like factories or building sites, depending on the industry you work in.

 Starting salaries can be between £22,000 and £35,000 a year depending on your role.